 There are numerous potential benefits for patients who undergo refractive surgery.
 Almost all of these advantages are associated with reduced dependence on eyeglasses and/or contact lenses.
 While the use of eyeglasses and/or contact lenses can be an effective method of correcting refractive error, it is also a method than can place restrictions on normal, everyday activities.

 Reduced dependence on corrective lenses can result in considerably more freedom for patients with active lifestyles.
 Many recreational activities, such as water sports or contact sports, tend to be much more enjoyable when the necessity of wearing glasses or contact lenses is removed.
 In some cases, patients choose refractive surgery for professional purposes, rather than recreational ones.
 Corrective lenses are not permitted in all fields of employment.

-For contact lens wearers, laser eye surgery can also eliminate the time and effort involved in cleaning, removing and replacing lenses.
+For contact lens wearers, refractive surgery can also eliminate the time and effort involved in cleaning, removing and replacing lenses.
 In addition, over time, the costs associated with maintaining and replacing corrective lenses can be prohibitive.
 Some eyeglass wearers also cite cosmetic or aesthetic reasons for wanting to undergo the procedure.